tdviet/fedcloudclient/docs/intro.rst

   and interaction with OpenStack sites.

 * can perform any OpenStack command on any sites with only three parameters: the site, the VO and the command.
-For example, to list virtual machines (VM) images available to members of VO fedcloud.egi.eu on the site CYFRONET-CLOUD, run the following command:
+For example, to list virtual machines (VM) images available to members of VO ``fedcloud.egi.eu`` on the site ``CYFRONET-CLOUD``, run the following command:

 ::

    $ fedcloud openstack image list --vo fedcloud.egi.eu --site CYFRONET-CLOUD

-* can perform an action/command on all OpenStack sites in EGI infrastructure by specifying `--site ALL_SITES`.
+* can perform an action/command on all OpenStack sites in EGI infrastructure by specifying :code:`--site ALL_SITES`.

 * can be used in `scripts for automation <https://fedcloudclient.fedcloud.eu/scripts.html>`_ or called directly from `Python codes <https://fedcloudclient.fedcloud.eu/development.html>`_.